Stop People PleasingMar 13, 2023

 I am a recovering people pleaser and I can spot people pleasers from a mile off.
 I’m afriad to say, I trust them less.
 I know that I won’t get a straight answer from a people pleaser and that they will always have a million and one excuses up their sleeve.
 When you stop people pleasing you will gain more respect at work and within all your relationships.
 I have raised my standards which means that I have less people pleasers in my life - it means I get straight answers, things progress quicker, I have a clearer picture of the truth of my relationships, I feel safe to speak my truth and to be vulnerable, I feel safe to be heard and everything just feels way less complicated!
 In the process I take things less personally and my emotions don’t go on such a roller coaster ride like they used to.

 So how to stop people pleasing with your loved ones?
 I would love to help you but this blog would get seriously long if I wrote it all here!
-Instead I have created a 3 hour live workshop on the 1st April called “Heal the Need to Please.”
-If you can’t make it live, please don’t worry, there will be a recording.
-Plus if you sign up now you will get to take part in a 14 day challenge with a group of inspirational recovering people pleasers!
-Click here to join us - early bird pricing ends Wednesday 15th March.
+Instead I have created a 3 hour live workshop called “Heal the Need to Please.”
+Click here for the prerecorded workshop.